Why Don’t Motorcycles Have Seatbelts?

 3. you jumping off and escaping any injuries.

 It is still a probability game and up to the chances.
 However, notice that you hitting the wall along with your motorcycle is going to guarantee injuries.
-The other scenarios are up to chances.
+The other scenarios are up to chance.

 But having a seat belt will result in only one outcome – you hitting the wall along with your motorcycle.

-And the bottom-line?
-Seat belts are in no possible way are improving a rider’s safety while riding a motorcycle.
-The rider is better off without strapped to any seat belt and have the option to jump off the bike.
+The rider is better off without strapped to any seat belt and has the option to jump off the bike.

 Again, as discussed earlier, if there are seat belts in motorcycles, the rider will be stuck with the motorcycle.